-• In order to get precise PNC results, you must tweak the Laser Offset calibration.
-This is nothing more than determining how far away the laser light on your ACS-24UHF is located relative to the tip of the blade.
-Because the laser is manually installed into a small hole inside the blade carriage, the distance from the laser light to the tip of the blade will vary from one ACS-24UHF to the next.
+• In order to get precise PNC results, you must tweak the Laser (or Alignment Pin) Offset calibration.
+This is nothing more than determining how far away the laser light (or alignment pin) on your KNK is located relative to the tip of the blade.
+Because the laser is manually installed into a small hole inside the blade carriage, the distance from the laser light to the tip of the blade will vary from one KNK to the next.
 Also, you will want to use the same blade holder with all of your PNC applications, as the distance can also change with larger or smaller diameter holders.